How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 The MCO is the only proof of ownership you have.
 If the post office loses it, you are in a world of hurt.
 Always use FedEx, UPS, or USPS Priority/Express with tracking.

-Processing Timeframes:
+Processing timeframes:

-• Local DMV: You might walk out with plates, but the title will be mailed in 2-4 weeks.
+• Local DMV: you might walk out with plates, but the title will be mailed in 2-4 weeks.

 ↑ Back to contents

-The Montana LLC Specific Process
+The Montana LLC direct MCO shortcut

 Montana LLC formation documents and Articles of Organization for vehicle registration

 If you are using Zero Tax Tags to register your vehicle in Montana (to legally avoid sales tax on your RV, exotic car, or UTV), the MCO transfer process is slightly different but much easier for you.
+Montana is also the only state in the country that lets you skip the most painful step entirely: the prior-state title conversion.

-1. The Assignment:
+1. The assignment:

 The dealer must assign the MCO to your Montana LLC.